sharktacos/VFX-software-prefs/docs/substancePaintertoMaya.md

 ## Exporting Texture Maps

 The exported texture files must contain the *shader name* and *map type* in the texture file name.
-In Substance Painter this is included in most Output templages through the $textureSet variable (for the shader name).
+In Substance Painter this is included in most Output templates through the $textureSet variable (for the shader name).
 For our recomended workflow the provided output template will create maps for color, bump, metalness, and specular roughness masks.
-Layer masks are output manually.
+Layer masks being less common are output manually.
 See the [Substance tools](Substance.md) help for details of this workflow.

 ## Exporting Textures from Other Programs - Mari, Zbrush, Photoshop

 As long as the names follow this naming convention they can be exported from any program: Photoshop, Mari, or even Zbrush for a normal or displacement map derived from a sculpt.
-For example here are displacement and normal maps exported from Zbrush:

-Note that only Zbrush can derive a displacement or normal map from a sculpt.
-Paint programs like substance or Mari cannot because they are not modeling programs.
-Substance when it generates a normal map is simply converting a 2D hight map into the normal map format, not deriving it from a 3D sculpt.
+Note that only a modeling program like Zbrush can derive a displacement or normal map from a sculpt.
+Paint programs like Substance or Mari cannot because they are not modeling programs.
+Substance or Mari when they generate a normal map are simply converting a 2D hight map into the normal map format, not deriving it from a 3D sculpt.
+The same is true for displacement maps in Substance which are simply height maps (i.e. bump maps) used as displacement, as opposed to a displacement map derived from a sculpt.

 ## Using the GUI